-Students in the program are required to complete all of the requirements for the major in Women’s Studies.
+Students in the program are required to complete all of the requirements for the major in Women’s, Gender and Sexuality Studies.
 As part of their elective credits for the major, students must also complete 3 credits of intensive work culminating in an independent research or creative honors project.

 Typically the project begins as a paper the student writes for an upper-division Women’s, Gender and Sexuality Studies course no later than spring of the junior year.
 During the senior year, honors students fulfill the requirements for the honors program by enrolling in A WSS 495 Honors Project during the fall semester concurrently with A WSS 490Z, Research Seminar in Women’s, Gender and Sexuality Studies.
 Alternatively, students who have been admitted into the honors program during their sophomore year may enroll in A WSS 490Z in the fall semester of their junior year in preparation for completion of the honors sequence during the subsequent two semesters.

 Students in the honors program are required to maintain overall grade point averages of 3.25 or higher during the junior and senior years and overall grade point averages of 3.50 or higher for all courses applicable toward the major.
 Students not meeting the above standards may be unable to complete the honors program.